goldenhelix/secondary-analysis-util/README.md

 ### Update Quality Control Catalog

 This task updates a given VSWarehouse 3 catalog with quality metrics from secondary and tertiary analysis steps.

+### Create Coverage TSF

+This task can be run on directories containing BAMs, CRAMs, or VCFs that will be visualized in GenomeBrowse to pre-compute the COVTSF file needed for zoomed-out viewing.